drxc00/htformer/README.md

 - `data/raw/`: Contains the original unprocessed images
 - `data/keypoints/`: Stores extracted keypoint data.
 The `deadlifts_squat.npz` file contains the keypoint with label data for the deadlifts and squat exercises.
 - `data/augmented/`: Contains augmented images generated from the original dataset
+- `data/raw_unseen/`: Contains raw videos that were not used in the dataset creation process

 ## File Structure
 - `augment.py`: Script for data augmentation that creates variations of exercise videos (flips, rotations)